 Not everyone is willing to work for powerful results.
 That’s the main difference between you and the people who just keep whining that they can’t seem to get their own Ice Bucket Challenge!

-Learn how to make your own Supporter Connection Survey by attending Sean Triner’s online course that is available to all members of The Fundraisingology Lab.
+Learn how to make your own Supporter Connection Survey by enrolling in Sean Triner’s online course that is available to all members of The Fundraisingology Lab.